 Under the provisions for presumptive compensation, the ruling states that service members suffering from eight specific conditions after serving at Camp Lejeune will be eligible for 100 percent compensation.
 The eight qualifying diseases are to be presumed as service-related.
 The final rule outlined in 38 CFR § 3.307 was updated on March 14, 2017.

 If your service at Camp Lejeune fell between August 1, 1953, and December 31, 1987, you may qualify under the presumptive service clause.
 Anyone diagnosed with any of these eight conditions after serving at least 30 days at Camp Lejeune may receive VA disability:

 - Adult leukemia

 If you have any of the qualifying conditions and served at Camp Lejeune, it is presumed that your health problems are service-related.

 To file for presumptive benefits, you will have to gather some documentation.
 First, you will need your military records that show you were stationed at Camp Lejeune during the affected period.
 If you don’t have these handy, you can request your records through VA by following the online directions.

 Next, you will need copies of your medical records with your diagnosis.
 After discharge, you can get these from your civilian doctor.
-If you were diagnosed while still in the military, you could obtain your archived medical records by following the directions on their online access page.
+If you were diagnosed while still in the military, you could obtain your medical records by following the directions on the online access page for the National Archives.